List of The Osbournes episodes: #10 My Big Fat Jewish Wedding

-What a Boy Wants
+#11 What a Boy Wants

-The Osbournes struggle to come up with a gift for Jack's birthday.
-Kelly strongly objects when Jack dances with Christina Aguilera, whom Kelly had previously insulted on a number of occasions.
+The Osbournes struggle to come up with a gift for Jack's birthday that he will actually like.
+Kelly strongly objects when Jack dances with Christina Aguilera at a club, whom Kelly had previously insulted on a number of occasions.
 Kelly complains that Jack is disrespecting her by hanging around someone that she dislikes, and insists that she would never do this to Jack.
 Jack tries to explain that Christina actually had nice things to say about Kelly.
 The kids get into a brawl, which Sharon must break up.

-Meanwhile, Ozzy visits the dentist and gets intoxicated from the nitrous oxide, and he appears to take the rinse water and pours it over his ear.
-The family visits a medieval-themed club to celebrate Jack's birthday, and buys him a knight suit.
-Jack tries out his new sword by dueling with a buddy in the street.
+Meanwhile, Ozzy visits the dentist and gets intoxicated from the nitrous oxide, and he appears to take the rinse water and tries to pour it over his right ear.
+The family visits the Medieval Times Dinner and Tournament in Buena Park to celebrate Jack's birthday.
+Sharon ends up buying him a knight suit there, complete with sword.
+Jack later tries out his new sword by dueling with a buddy in the street.

-Flea's a Crowd
+#12 Flea's a Crowd

 The pets suffer from a flea infestation, creating havoc around the house and leaving everyone itchy and miserable.
 Kelly prepares to go on a trip to Philadelphia to visit her boyfriend, Bert.
 Sharon does not want her to go away alone (she prefers her to have security at all times), and drives Kelly crazy as she somewhat jokingly nags her.
 Sharon has Robert and Jack move a heavy statue out to the garden, but never seems satisfied by the location.
 She forces them to move it several times.

-The house is redecorated, and Ozzy finds himself extremely bewildered by a giant statue of a hand.
+The main family room is redecorated due to the flea infestation and Ozzy finds himself extremely bewildered by a giant statue of a hand placed near the middle of the room.
 Kelly goes against her parents' wishes and gets a nose ring, which Sharon wants her to remove.
 Kelly later mistakes the nose ring for something on her nose and accidentally flicks it out.

-Run Ozzy Run
+#13 Run Ozzy Run

 Ozzy continues to work out with his trainer, Pete, who Ozzy jokes may be a robot because he never stops talking, sweats, eats or goes to the bathroom.
 Ozzy is to run five miles on his 54th birthday.
 He runs almost two miles before he is stopped by a foot injury.
 The family throws a party for Ozzy's birthday, complete with a fireworks display by Jack and Robert.
 Ozzy eventually tries to run the five miles again, and succeeds this time.
 Meanwhile, Ozzy has problems with his new car, as the voice recognition system can't understand a word he says.